Oracle451/Personal-Planner/Deliverables/Deliverable 2/CS-386 Deliverable 2.md

 A User Schedules a time to go to the gym and plans a workout

-1. The user clicks “edit calendar”
+1. The user selects “edit calendar”
 2. A window appears asking them what day they want to add to
 3. The user selects a day
 4. A window asking the user if this is an event or workout appears